sharetribe/flex-docs/src/docs/ftw-configuration/how-to-set-up-currency-in-ftw/index.md

 ## Change marketplace currency

-Stripe is the default payment processor in Flex.
+Stripe is the default payment processor in Sharetribe.
 If you are using the default payment integration, please confirm that [Stripe supports the currency](https://stripe.com/docs/currencies) you intend to use.